pjeziorski/jpa-madness/README.md

 ### Save vs SaveAndFlush

 - save() writes to database at the commit of the transaction
-- saveAndFlush() writes to database immediately but does commit the transaction
+- saveAndFlush() writes to database immediately but does not commit the transaction
 - because saveAndFlush() writes to database, it validates database constraints

 References: